melaniedavila/cellranger-aws-pipeline/README.md

 # 3. Make and Run Docker Image that will be used as the Batch Job Definition
   Use the following docker commands to build and run the container.
-See the next section for the commands to run within the contianer.
+Here, `<URI>` refers to the _Account Id_.

   `$ docker build -t <URI>.dkr.ecr.us-east-1.amazonaws.com/awsbatch/cellranger-aws-pipeline .`

   `$ docker run -it --rm -p 8087:80 <URI>.dkr.ecr.us-east-1.amazonaws.com/awsbatch/cellranger-aws-pipeline`

+  See the next section for the commands to run within the container.

 # 4. Push Image to AWS ECS